microsoft/app-innovation-workshop/Walkthrough Guide/08_Mobile_Overview/README.md

 We've tried to keep the platform-specific code to a minimum with the development of this app.
 This is because we wanted you to see how its possible to create pleasant user experiences while maximising code reuse.

 #### Core Project
-The core project contains our app's Pages, ViewModels (we call them PageModels), Models and network services.
+The core project contains our app's Pages (Views), ViewModels, Models and network services.

 As we're using the MVVM architecture, we have a clear separation of concerns within our app.